MatteoGuadrini/nosqlapi/README.md

 Exception raised for errors that are related to the grant or revoke permission on a database.
 It must be a subclass of `SessionError`.

+`SelectorError`

+Exception raised for errors that are related to the selectors in general.
+It must be a subclass of `Error`.

 `SelectorAttributeError`

-Exception raised for errors that are related to the selectors.
+Exception raised for errors that are related to the selectors attribute.
-It must be a subclass of `Error`.
+It must be a subclass of `SelectorError`.

 This is the exception inheritance layout: